kubeflow/kubeflow/kubeflow/application/README.md

 ```

 These components are listed within the deployed Application Custom Resource created by
-the ksonnet application component.
-An example is shown below:
+the ksonnet application component under componentKinds.
+For example running: `kubectl get applications.app.k8s.io kubeflow -oyaml` will return the `kubeflow` application
+which has a componentKinds section as shown below:

 ```
 apiVersion: app.k8s.io/v1beta1